What is Data Integrity? Definition, Types & Tips

 Learn about data integrity, data integrity vs. data security, and more in Data Protection 101, our series on the fundamentals of data protection.

 Data integrity refers to the accuracy and consistency (validity) of data over its lifecycle.
 Compromised data, after all, is of little use to enterprises, not to mention the dangers presented by sensitive data loss.
 For this reason, maintaining data integrity is a core focus of many enterprise security solutions.

-Data integrity can be compromised in a number of ways.
+Data integrity can be compromised in several ways.
 Each time data is replicated or transferred, it should remain intact and unaltered between updates.
 Error checking methods and validation procedures are typically relied on to ensure the integrity of data that is transferred or reproduced without the intention of alteration.

 The term data integrity also leads to confusion because it may refer either to a state or a process.
 Data integrity as a state defines a data set that is both valid and accurate.
 On the other hand, data integrity as a process, describes measures used to ensure validity and accuracy of a data set or all data contained in a database or other construct.
 For instance, error checking and validation methods may be referred to as data integrity processes.

-Data increasingly drives enterprise decision-making, but it must undergo a variety of changes and processes to change from raw form to more usable formats that are practical for identifying relationships and facilitating informed decisions.
+Data increasingly drives enterprise decision-making, but it must undergo a variety of changes and processes to go from raw form to formats more practical for identifying relationships and facilitating informed decisions.
 Therefore, data integrity is a top priority for modern enterprises.